TrackMyIndoorWorkout/TrackMyIndoorWorkout.github.io/privacy-statement.md

   <div class="row">
     <div class="col s12">
       Your privacy is very important to us!
-If you have any questions about this privacy policy or Track My Indoor Workout's treatment of your personal information, please contact through <a href="https://csaba.page/">Author's website</a>
+If you have any questions about this privacy policy or {{ site.application_name }}'s treatment of your personal information, please contact through <a href="https://csaba.page/">Author's website</a>
     </div>
   </div>
 </div>